Our vision for the future

 - Our Women’s Forum: We are very conscious of the need to mentor and support our female lawyers and clients, and have created the Alexander Holburn Women’s Forum, which provides opportunities for female lawyers to make new professional contacts and interact with mentors at all levels.

-- Hosting D + I related events internally at our firm, to celebrate and build awareness, including International Women’s Day, PRIDE, Orange Shirt Day, and Pink Shirt Day.
+- Hosting EDI related training and events internally at our firm, to celebrate, acknowledge, and build awareness, including International Women’s Day, National Indigenous Peoples Day, PRIDE, Orange Shirt Day, and Pink Shirt Day.

-- Supporting D + I initiatives for law students, including the following organizations, many of which involve(d) our own articling students or lawyers:
+- Supporting EDI initiatives for law students, including the following organizations, many of which involve(d) our own articling students or lawyers:

 - The Black Law Students Association (BLSA).
-In 2022, we were proud to sponsor the conference in Vancouver.
-We have also co-sponsored a three year BLSA/Allard initiative to provide a free LSAT prep course for Black and Indigenous undergraduate students.
+We have sponsored various BLSA related initiatives including: a five-year BLSA/Allard Law Initiative to provide a free LSAT prep course for Black and Indigenous undergraduate students.
+Additionally, we co-sponsored an annual networking event to connect Black law students with Black members of our Vancouver legal community.

 Establishing and maintaining memberships and connections for our lawyers with professional associations from diverse communities, including: